-The T9 Vertebra
+The T9 vertebra

 The T9 vertebra, along with the other back vertebrae, is comprised of a solid mass of bone that faces the front of the body and a series of vertebral arches that face the back of the body.
-These arches form an open space called the vertebral foramen, which accommodates the spinal cord.
+These arches form an open space called the vertebral foramen, which makes space for the spinal cord.
 There are two more open spaces on either side of the vertebrae, called intervertebral foramina, through which the spinal nerves pass.

 - Herniated discs

 If you experience pain associated with a spinal condition, conservative, noninvasive vertebrae treatment will typically provide effective pain relief.
 Your physician may suggest anti-inflammatory steroid injections, prescription or over-the-counter pain medication, hot and cold compresses or gentle exercise to ease the pain around the T9 vertebra.

 If you’re still searching for pain relief after a round of conservative treatment, you may be a candidate for spine surgery.
 At Laser Spine Institute, we offer patients a safer, more effective alternative to traditional open back surgery.
 Our minimally invasive spine surgery reduces the risk of complication and shortens the recovery time* compared to traditional open spine surgery.

 Depending on the severity of your condition, our team may recommend a minimally invasive spine surgery to help treat your pain.
 To find out if you are a candidate for our minimally invasive spine surgery, contact Laser Spine Institute today and ask for a review of your MRI report or CT scan.